binaryphile/binaryphile.github.io/_posts/2018-09-13-approach-bash-like-a-developer-part-23-passing-arguments.md

 ------------------------------------

-Basic types, which I'll just refer to as strings from here on out since I don't really use integers, are the only argument type supported in bash.
+Basic types, which I'll just refer to as strings from here on out since I infrequently use integers, are the only argument type supported in bash.

-Since positional arguments are just an array of strings, bash easily handles passing strings to functions.
+Since positional arguments can be looked at as an array of strings, bash easily handles passing strings to functions.
 If we're only talking about passing a single array, then bash can handle that easily as well, by expanding the array when calling the function.

 However, bash cannot easily handle passing multiple arrays, nor hashes.